 Keep an eye out, and you may notice Presépios everywhere, not only in churches and churchyards but also in unexpected places.

-King Pedro IV Square (Praça de Dom Pedro IV), better known as the Rossio, hosts the main Christmas market (Mercado de Natal) in Lisbon Downtown (Baixa Chiado).
+King Pedro IV Square (Praça de Dom Pedro IV), the beautiful public square fondly called the Rossio, hosts the main Christmas market (Mercado de Natal) in Lisbon Downtown (Baixa Chiado).

 Live music, special performances, hand-crafted gifts, and gastronomy reflect authentic heritage with modern-day accents in recent years.

-A long line of eager children and proud parents anticipate their ride on the Christmas Train.
+A long line of eager children and proud parents anticipates their rides on the Christmas Train.
 This brightly decorated electric train-on-wheels drives around Baixa.

 Make sure to wave as the train passes by!